apache/daffodil-site/site/dfdl-best-practices.md

 >
 > ### About Spec Deltas
 >
-> A deltas between two versions of a format specification document can be classified as one of
+> A delta between two versions of a format specification document can be classified as one of
 > these kinds:
 > 1. Prose Correction: A clarification or correction to the text of the document that improves it,
 >    but does not represent any actual change to the data format.